RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 For information on script-based unit testing in Matlab, [see the official docs here](https://uk.mathworks.com/help/matlab/script-based-unit-tests.html)

 #### Function-based testing
-If your code is organised into functions, you can use the function-based testing framework to test those functions with a test suite.
+If your code is organised into functions (and/or classes), you can use the function-based and class-based testing frameworks to test those functions with a test suite.
+The function-based testing framework is a little simpler, but a big improvement on the use of `assert` above.

 For a simple example, let's say you have a function called `add` which adds together two values and returns the result that looks like this: